 If those visitors are interested in your product, they are likely to proceed to other pages and possibly get in touch with you or purchase your product.
 If they are not interested, they’re likely to close your page and move on to another site to browse.

 For your home page to have the maximum effect possible, the following guidelines are likely to help:

 - Create content that interests your customers and potential customers.
 Try to solve their problems and difficulties.
 Demonstrate to them how you can offer them some assistance to get solve their challenges.

 - Your content should be to the point and straightforward.
-Your content needs to be educational in a way that will not waster your visitors’ time.
-Keep in mind, most online visitors are usually in a hurry.
+Your content needs to be educational in a way that will not waste your visitors’ time.
+Keep in mind; most online visitors are usually in a hurry.

 - Add a picture.
 It’s important to include a photograph of your company staff or your group president somewhere on the homepage.
 This helps in creating customer confidence and trust among your potential clients.
 Photos are important in building credibility.
 Avoid stock photos if possible.